wiserfirst/wiserfirst.github.io/_posts/2020-07-28-api-mocking-with-prism.md

 ## Add Example Responses

-Having the server running is great, but at this point it would only return empty responses because no example responses is defined in the JSON file.
+Having the server running is great, but at this point it would only return empty responses because no example response has been defined in the JSON file.
 To add example responses for various HTTP status codes, you'll need to edit the `petstore.json` file.

-For example, say we'd like the `/pet/:petId` endpoint to return the following example response for a successful GET request:
+For instance, say we'd like the `/pet/:petId` endpoint to return the following example response for a successful GET request:

 ```json